Our Mission

 Mission

-The Sherrod Foundation has a mission to improve communities by helping children and saving lives by providing knowledge and self-help actions.
-The foundation was founded to help teenagers and parents be successful, which leads to less anxiety, despair, and depression, for young adults.
+The Sherrod Foundation Inc. has a mission to improve communities by helping children and saving lives by providing knowledge and self-help actions.
+The foundation was founded to help teenagers and parents be successful, which leads to less anxiety, despair, and depression in young adults.

 All our programs are free